bee-cs458/bee-tracking-software/README.md

 Navigate to the [Node.js website](https://nodejs.org/en/download/) and download the Long Term Support (LTS) version (16.18.0)

 ### 3. Install Dependencies
 Open the root folder of your git project.
-This should include a "client" folder and a "server" folder, a package.json file, and potentially a few other miscellaneous files.
+This should include a "client" folder, a "controllerd" folder, a "utilities" folder, a "routes" folder, a package.json file, and potentially a few other miscellaneous files.

 In this folder, open a command prompt or terminal window.
-Then, run the following command: `npm run install-beets`.
+Then, run the following command: `npm i`.

 ### 4. Start the App
 Now, it is time to run the application.
 To do this, in the same terminal/command prompt window as before, run the following command: `npm run dev`

-If it worked, you should see a message in terminal which says "App running on port ####".
+If it worked, you should see a message in terminal which says "Webpack compiled successfully".

 ### 5. Open in VS Code
 VS Code is the recommended code editor for this project, but you are free to use whatever you are comfortable with.
 Now that the project is downloaded and setup, you can open VS Code and click File > Open Folder.
 Navigate to the projects root folder (remember, the one that contains server, client and package.json)